MKastek/GCP-ACE-exam/exam-notes.md

 - Unlike some NoSQL databases that offer eventual consistency, Cloud Spanner provides strong consistency across global reads and writes, which is essential for relational data integrity.
 - It requires minimal management from the user's end, handling most of the scaling aspects automatically

-### Preemptible VM instances
-Preemptible VM instances on Google Compute Engine are short-lived compute instances that can be used at a much lower cost than regular instances.
-They are suitable for batch jobs and workloads that can tolerate interruptions because they may be shut down by Google at any time if their resources are needed elsewhere.
-However, since your jobs are running nightly and only take about 2 hours to complete, preemptible VMs are ideal as they are significantly cheaper and the likelihood of interruption is acceptable for batch jobs.

 ### Shared core machine type
 Shared core machine types offer a balance of performance and cost efficiency, making them a good choice for low-traffic, always-on applications.